 Ingrid Hu - Day in the life

 I arrive and check my e-mails, as the Marine team deal with many global matters, items often come in overnight.
-I review my tasks for the day and then pop to the kitchen and have a quick breakfast (toast which is provided!) with some other trainees.
+I review my tasks for the day.

 I have been asked to draft a witness statement, the matter is very technical and it takes a while to review the correspondence and documents to ensure that I understand the issues.